cosmos/cosmos-sdk/x/protocolpool/README.md

 Protopool is a module that handle functionality around community pool funds.
 This provides a separate module account for community pool making it easier to track the pool assets.
 We no longer track community pool assets in distribution module, but instead in this protocolpool module.
 Funds are migrated from the distribution module's community pool to protocolpool's module account.

+The module is also designed with a lazy "claim-based" system, which means that users are required to actively claim allocated funds from allocated budget if any budget proposal has been submitted and passed.
+The module does not automatically distribute funds to recipients.
+This design choice allows for more flexibility and control over fund distribution.

 ## State Transitions

 ### FundCommunityPool